legendarycode3/mastering-javaScript-course/README.md

-	infrastructure managing data, logic, and databases that power the user-facing "frontend," handling things like user authentication, data storage, and server communication through APIs, ensuring everything
+	infrastructure managing data, logic, and databases that power the user-facing "frontend," handling things like user authentication, data storage, and server communication through APIs, ensuring everything works smoothly behind the scenes.
+It uses languages like Python,

 	✔️ Types Of Request/Message (That We Can Give To The BackEnd):   <br/>
 	(1) “GET”  =  Means , to “get some” information from the backend.  <br/>